Boulboulouboule/docker/php7_apache/symfony/readme.md

 ## Symfony configuration

-To see the /config.php runing on your server, add your docker-machine ip (192.168.99.1) in the web/config.php file
+To see the /config.php runing on your server, add your docker-machine ip (see the root readme) in the web/config.php file